-- Identify attainment in reading, maths and spelling using standardized tests in years 1-6 each term; - Use standardized tests, which support accuracy of teacher assessments, and record results on the schools online tracking system (spto).
-This is used by teachers, senior leaders and governors to monitor progress and attainment.
-School pupil tracker online (spto) uses age-related benchmarking to explore pupil learning; - Complete detailed analysis of the attainment and progress of cohorts and groups of pupils (eg. gender, disadvantaged pupils, SEN, Pupil Premium) via the school tracking system.
+- Identify attainment in reading, maths and spelling using standardized tests in years 1-6 each term; - Use standardized tests, which support accuracy of teacher assessments, and record results on the schools online tracking system (i-Track).
+This is used by teachers, senior leaders and governors to monitor progress and attainment;

+- Complete detailed analysis of the attainment and progress of cohorts and groups of pupils (eg. gender, disadvantaged pupils, SEN, Pupil Premium) via the school tracking system.
 This is used by school leaders and governors to inform school improvement planning and curriculum development.
 The school will use this data to build on from successes and evaluate and plan for any less successful areas; - Use recorded summative data to inform termly pupil progress meetings between senior leaders and teachers, ensuring that this informs teaching and supports intervention and support needed for pupils; - Ensure that summative assessment data is accessible by both teaching staff, parents and governors; - Use summative data during transition between year groups.
 This information will tell teachers how secure a pupil was in their knowledge of the previous year's curriculum and how ready they are for progression indicating both the understanding and depth of learning of the curriculum objectives. - This summative assessment is used alongside formative Teacher Assessment, so a full accurate picture of a child's progress is available.